A large bolted zinc-aluminium water tank standing on a concrete plinth

 Not required; carbon steel needs recoat every 3 to 5 years

-Common questions
+05Common questions

-What buyers ask before specifying zinc-alum.
+What buyers ask before specifying zinc aluminium.

 How long does on-site assembly take?